 Remember those boring teachers and professors you had in high school or college?
 The ones who drone on, thinking the audience is hanging on every sleep-inducing word that comes out of their mouth?
 That’s how some leadership training programs are still today.
 Too many of them rely on guest speakers and predictable table group activities.

 Research has shown clearly that today’s millennial managers want their training to be delivered similarly to how they consume information outside of work.
-Think YouTube, Google, Instagram stories.
+Think YouTube, Google, and Instagram stories.
 They want training anytime, anywhere, in the palm of their hand.
 You shouldn’t eliminate high-quality face-to-face learning but should focus much more on content that is mobile-first and delivered in bite-size chunks.

 Reason #4: Too Much Training, Not Enough Coaching